cubimon/schmidts-katz/README.md

 - next run `make mpris` in the repository, this will create `~/.mozilla/native-messaging-hosts/mpris.json` with a link to `mpris.js` in the cloned repo.
 - to test, you may use the `playerctl` application

+## Documentation

+### abstract_controller

+TODO:
+constructor parameter optional

+### media_interceptor

+overrides `window.createElement` to get access to all created video/audio elements, which are not attached to the DOM.
+These are then attached the DOM in a div with id 'skMedias' for further use in a controller.

+### base_code_patcher

+adds a `patch` function, which accepts a url pattern, regex to search for code and replacement code.
+This function can be used as last measurement to get access to privately defined functions to access media player functionality.

 ## TODOs

 - Support for other websites than youtube